dwight9339/geoguessr_knowledge_graph/content/index.md

     - [[📌License Plates|License plates]]
     - [[Domains]]

 - **[[📌Places|Place]]** entries take a more subtractive, top-down approach.
-A broad base of knowledge about specific locations gives you “bundles” of clues you can unpack to eliminate possibilities and hone in on a likely guess — e.g., [[Turkey]] has “Dur” on stop signs, distinctive gray dumpsters, and the Turkish language features many "Ş" characters.
+A broad base of knowledge about specific locations gives you “bundles” of clues you can unpack to eliminate possibilities and hone in on a likely guess — e.g., [[Turkey]] has “Dur” on stop signs, distinctive gray dumpsters, and the Turkish language is keen on the "Ş" character.
 The more of these clues you spot, the more confident you can be.

     - Place entries are organized hierarchically, from broad to narrow, with continents at the top level.
     - Within each top-level continent folder, there are subfolders for individual countries and for international regions — these might be groups of countries with shared cultural, linguistic, or historical ties, or they might represent non-border-aligned regions like climatic zones.